MertKadakal/TheSnakeGame/README.md

 The snake consists of squares and the head has a arrow which looks at the front always

-You fail if you eat yourself of hit walls
+You fail if you eat yourself or hit walls